 Nirvana Fallacy

-You commit the nirvana fallacy when you reject a realistic option because it isn’t perfect.
+You commit the nirvana fallacy when you reject a realistic option because it falls short of an ideal.
 It’s expressed by the famous proverb, “The perfect is the enemy of the good.”
-If we compare achievable actions to an unrealistic ideal, and then reject them for falling short, nothing gets done.
+If we compare achievable options to an unrealistic ideal, and then reject them for falling short, we may end up doing nothing.

 Examples: